ghc/ghc/docs/users_guide/exts/gadt.rst

    In the function clause for ``g``, GHC first checks ``MkF``, the outermost pattern, followed by the inner ``Nothing`` pattern.
-This outside-in order can interact somewhat counterintuitively with :ref:`pattern-type-sigs`.
+This outside-in order can interact somewhat counterintuitively with :extension:`ScopedTypeVariables`.
    Consider the following variation of ``g``: ::

        g2 :: F a a -> a